-There are some colours which seem to generate consensus when choosing options for interior design or product design.
+Why is pink design controversial?
+Some colours seem to generate consensus when choosing options for interior design or product design.
 For example, there are several shades of blue that carry a perception of states of serenity, tranquility, reliability.
 It might look like a “safe” colour.

-But on the other hand there are colours that generate controversy, such as pink.
+But on the other hand there are some colours that generate controversy, such as pink.
 For some reason it is associated more with emotions and feelings.
 And this could lead us to the old clichés to qualify it as romantic, sweet, sensual, or feminine.
+Pink design: is it a taboo?

 Do colors really have a fixed meaning?
 Can we explore some connotations of pink a little more in depth?
 Let’s see some examples of its application.